Research

 -

-Deficits in Belief Updating as a Mechanism Underlying Social Anxiety and Depression and the Interplay Between these Disorders (PI: Reut Zabag)
+Deficits in Belief Updating as a Mechanism Underlying Social Anxiety and Depression and the Interplay Between these Disorders (Reut Zabag)

 The aim of the current research is to understand the role of belief updating in the temporal unfolding of social anxiety and depression.
 I am also interested in understanding the role of belief updating in moderating the relationship between these disorders.
 If you are interested in getting involved, please email your CV to: reut.zabag@yale.edu.